-Excise taxes are payable on each discrete unit of cannabis sold either for the adult recreational market or to medical patients, however this does not apply to genetic material sold to other licensed producers.
-Excise taxes are consistent as a function of sales on a quarterly basis for 2019, based on the quantity sold.
-Since no cannabis was sold in 2018, the excise tax is nil.
+Excise taxes are payable on each discrete unit of cannabis sold either for the adult recreational market or to medical patients, however this does not apply to cannabis sold to other licensed producers.
+Excise taxes are consistent as a function of sales on a quarterly basis for 2020, based on the quantity sold, when compared to 2019.